-No appointment is necessary to receive the flu vaccine at our walk-in flu shot clinics.
-Our pediatric flu shot clinics will be held at our Pediatric Department offices or established pediatric patients.
+No appointment is necessary to receive the flu vaccine for our established pediatric patients.

 Click here for more information or directions.

 We will bill insurance for you.
 Most insurance plans pay full cost of the flu vaccine.